Sam Aiken, Head of R&D Tax Credits at GrantTree, delves into the latest findings from the 2021 R&D Tax Relief report.

 Again, this is not because smaller businesses have decided en masse to defraud the government.
 Nor is it the result of smaller firms discovering some easily exploitable flaw in the scheme’s administration.

 Instead, the real culprit is rogue R&D Tax Credits consultancies, churning out oversized tax relief claims without comprehension or care for the scheme’s regulations.
 These small, risk-happy providers have spread like wildfire over the last few years, their reckless practices imperilling the accessibility of the scheme for the many thousands of companies who claim their true entitlement.

 The government and HMRC are becoming increasingly concerned about this issue.
 And about the integrity of the R&D Tax Relief scheme more generally.
 This is why the government recently reintroduced the PAYE Cap, a policy designed to stop shell corporations funnelling tax credits overseas.

-HMRC made sure to discuss spurious claims at recent meetings of the Research and Development Consultative Committees – to which trusted providers like GrantTree are invited to give input.
+HMRC made sure to discuss spurious claims at recent meetings of the Research and Development Consultative Committees – a twice annual meeting between HMRC and tax advisors such as GrantTree.

 The agency also explored whether it should regulate providers in a recent, wide-ranging consultation of the future of the R&D Tax Credits scheme.

 All this suggests we may soon see HMRC policing R&D Tax Relief more tightly.
 Here’s hoping it can do this without limiting access to legitimate companies.